MontealegreLuis/activity-feed/README.md

 implementation 'net.logstash.logback:logstash-logback-encoder:7.0.1'
 ```

-And you'll need to configure the encoder in `src/main/resources/logback.xml` as shown below
+And you'll need to configure the encoder in `src/main/resources/logback.xml` as shown below.

 ```xml
 <configuration>